trifectatechfoundation/teach-rs/slides/A2-advanced-intro.md

 <!--
 - Allowing arbitrarily large values on the stack would quickly let our function calls exhaust the stack limit
+- Especially if a move actually would involve memcopying the bits to another location in memory that would take way too long
 - Of course the main reason that a vector uses the heap is to be able to be sized dynamically, but even so, a vector can be large, whereas an array will generally always have a limited size